dev-labs-bg/sportify/README.md

 If you find any problems, have any suggestions or want to discuss something you can either open an issue here or make a pull request with code changes instead.

-If you want to contribute, but you're not sure where to start you can always take a look at the issues here we have open and pick up with some of them.
+If you want to contribute, but you're not sure where to start you can always take a look at the open issues we have and pick any of them.

 Try to follow our conventions for naming issues, branches and existing code structure and conventions.